Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Introduction

 A $(2k^+,2k^-)$-monodromic tangential singularity can be a center, provided that the displacement function is identically zero, or a focus.
 In the last case, the singularity is attracting or repelling provided that the displacement function is increasing or decreasing close to the origin.
 By the definition of the Lyapunov coefficients, $V_i$'s, they can reveal if the singularity is a focus and also provide its stability.
 Indeed, the existence of a non-vanishing Lyapunov coefficient implies that the singularity is a focus and the sign of the first non-vanishing Lyapunov coefficient provides that the focus is attracting or repelling if it is negative or positive, respectively.

-For monodromic tangential singularities, it was proven in \cite[Theorem B]{novaessilva2020} that the index of the first non-vanishing Lyapunov coefficient is always even.
-In the sequel, following \cite{novaessilva2020}, we provide the expression of the $2$nd Lyapunov coefficient, $V_2$, that is going to be used in the statement of our main result.
+In \cite[Theorem B]{novaessilva2020}, it was established that the index of the first non-vanishing Lyapunov coefficient of a monodromic tangential singularity is always even.
+Additionally, \cite[Theorem C]{novaessilva2020} provided a recursive formula to compute all Lyapunov coefficients.